hamsheed-salamut/protein-interaction-app/README.md

 ## Problem Summary
 As of writing there are no web application that provides visualization of protein interaction network with known 3D structures and functional information about proteins.
-Thus, in this web app wee seek to provide an efficient way of integrating all protein-protein interaction data with 3D structure data and other functional information.
+Thus, in this web app we seek to provide an efficient way of integrating all protein-protein interaction data with 3D structure data and other functional information.

 ## Tooling